Wally Dallenbach Jr.: NASCAR

-By 1991, Dallenbach was ready to make a jump to the world of NASCAR, racing in the Winston Cup Series.
+By 1991, Dallenbach was ready made the jump to the world of NASCAR, racing in the Winston Cup Series.
 He made eleven starts that year driving one of Junie Donlavey's Fords.
 In 1992, former boss Jack Roush called Dallenbach up to have him drive as a teammate to Mark Martin in the No. 16 Ford.
 He drove for Roush during the 1992 and 1993 seasons, finishing second at Watkins Glen 1993, fifth at the 1991 Watkins Glen race, seventh at 1996 Sonoma, and tenth at the 1993 Daytona 500 and 1993 Talladega 500.

 In 1994, Richard Petty put Dallenbach in the famous No. 43 Pontiac.
 He was the second driver other than Petty to drive the No. 43.
 Dallenbach finished fourth at Sonoma, eighth at Talladega and tenth at Dover, but was released part way through the season.
 1995 was an up-and-down year for Dallenbach, as he did not have a full-time ride.
 However, a one race deal with Bill Davis in the No. 22 Pontiac almost got Dallenbach his first Cup win at Watkins Glen, but he fell in the closing laps to finish in second.

 The following years saw Dallenbach jumping around to different rides.
 He was considered one of the better road course drivers and was often recruited to drive at such tracks as Sonoma and Watkins Glen, as many drivers struggled on these more demanding tracks.
 In 1996 he drove the No. 15 Ford for Bud Moore Engineering, finishing sixth at the Daytona 500, third at Sonoma and tenth at Watkins Glen.
 Then he drove the No. 46 First Union-sponsored Chevrolet for Felix Sabates from 1997 through part of 1998, claiming a tenth-place finish at the 1997 Watkins Glen race.

 Later in 1998, Dallenbach stepped in to sub for Ricky Craven in the No. 50 Chevrolet for Hendrick Motorsports.
 The combination worked out well, earning three top 10s, and Dallenbach signed on to drive the No. 25 Chevrolet for 1999.
 It resulted in his best position in the standings of eighteenth with six top tens.

 In 2000, Dallenbach joined the new Galaxy Motorsports and drove the No. 75 Ford.
 It was a difficult season, with a best result of ninth at Watkins Glen.
 In addition, promised sponsor opportunities fell through, leaving Dallenbach without a ride right before the 2001 season was to begin.
 In fact, Dallenbach was listed in several season preview media sources, despite never attempting a single race that season.
 Dallenbach would also sub for Joe Nemechek in the Pocono event in 2001.

 2021

-Dallenbach made his return to racing in 2021 in the Trans-Am TAH subcategory of the TA class.
+Dallenbach made his return to racing in 2021 in the Trans-Am TAH subcategory of the TA class with the Ultimate Headers Racing Team under the ownership of John & Debbie Cloud.